 With the summer months approaching, many schools across the country are looking to renovate their playground.
-Adding a new lease of life to the play area is essential, especially when you consider that the average child spends at least 5 hours a week on their school playground.
+Adding a new lease of life to the play area is essential, especially when you consider that the average child spends over 5 hours a week on their school playground.
 You should want it to be as welcoming, inclusive and enjoyable as possible!
 With that being said, it can be difficult to achieve this alone, so, here are some of our top tips to improve your school playground.

 Install Different Terrains

 The terrain is the foundation of any playground.
-Whilst the majority of your school’s playground will be made up of soft, safety-compliant surface, the addition of greenery, sand and bark can really work wonders in adding a new lease of life to your play area.
+Whilst the majority of your school’s playground will be made up of soft, safety-compliant surfaces, the addition of greenery, sand and bark can really work wonders in adding a new lease of life to your play area.
 The addition of hills and tunnels can also prove useful for active children looking to traverse these varying terrains.

 New Playground Equipment